stratus-ss/OpenShiftInfra_Docs/src/01-cluster-deploy/hub-cluster-readme.md

 Ensure all prerequisites are met before initiating the deployment process.

-## Explanation and Installation of the Advanced Cluster Managment Operator
+## Explanation and Installation of the Advanced Cluster Management Operator

 ### Description of Advanced Cluster Management Operator in OpenShift